Ukraine war: Putin orders partial mobilisation after facing setbacks

 However Russian officials said it would announce "very soon" those who would be exempt from its partial mobilisation.

+The partial call-up stops short of full conscription, a move that would have risked turning a public that has so far largely been in favour of the conflict against it.

-In a televised address, Mr Putin also said the West were engaging in "nuclear blackmail".
-He said Moscow had "lots of weapons to reply" and would use all available means to protects its territory.
+In a televised address, Mr Putin also issued a thinly veiled he could use nuclear weapons.

+He said the West was engaging in "nuclear blackmail" and that Moscow had "lots of weapons to reply".
-Mr Putin said a threat to retaliate further was "not a bluff".

-According to thinktank the Federation of American Scientists, Russia has 5,977 nuclear warheads - the devices that trigger a nuclear explosion - though this includes about 1,500 that are retired and set to be dismantled.

-Of the remaining 4,500 or so, most are considered strategic nuclear weapons - ballistic missiles, or rockets, which can be targeted over long distances.
-These are the weapons usually associated with nuclear war.
+"When the territorial integrity of our country is threatened, we will certainly use all the means at our disposal to protect Russia and our people.
+It's not a bluff," he said.

+Mr Putin's announcement of a partial mobilisation drew immediate condemnation from Ukraine's allies.

-Dutch Prime Minister Mark Rutte called the mobilisation "a sign of panic" while German Chancellor Olaf Scholz called the latest announcements "an act of desperation".
+Dutch Prime Minister Mark Rutte called the mobilisation "a sign of panic" while German Chancellor Olaf Scholz called it "an act of desperation".

+Mr Putin's address has raised fears that some men of fighting age would not be allowed to leave Russia, even though Russia's defence minister, Sergey Shoigu, said the call-up would be limited to those with combat experience.

+He declined to comment on whether borders would be closed to those the call-up would be applicable to.